Thank you for your interest in VASS! WE NEED YOU!

 You will also receive a mountain pass free-of-charge for the entire season!

-In mid-January 2024, you will attend an orientation with your Program Coordinator, who will email you details about when and where to meet at the mountain.
+From January 6-12 2025, you will attend an orientation with your Program Coordinator, who will email you details about when and where to meet at the mountain.
 You will discover which student you’ll be paired with, which instructor you’ll be paired with, and explore Grouse Mountain in this 2 hour orientation.
-We always pair first-year instructors with more experienced returning instructors, and all our lessons have at least two instructors, so you’re never alone in this adventure.
+We always pair first-year instructors with more experienced returning instructors, and all of our lessons have at least two instructors, so you’re never alone in this adventure.
 During this first session, you’ll be paired with your partner instructor and have the chance to get to know each other, go over safety protocols, local mountain procedures, and review best teaching practices.

 STUDENT LESSONS BEGIN:

-After your orientation meeting, the student lessons will begin the following week and these run for 6 weeks, including Family Day weekend.
-Each week, you’ll arrive early for the lesson (7:00-7:15am) and wait for your student to arrive.
+After your orientation meeting, the student lessons will begin the following week and these run for 6 weeks, excluding the week of Invictus Games Feb 6-12, 2025.
+Each week, you’ll arrive early for the lesson and wait for your student to arrive at designated area.
 Then, in collaboration with your fellow instructors, you’ll do your best to help an amazing individual learn to enjoy the snow.
 At VASS, a good ski lesson might be learning how to walk on snow in ski boots, and that could be the entire lesson.
 Or maybe you’re learning how to be a better teacher because your student is advancing so quickly that you need to call in a CADS trainer for additional support.
 You never know, and that’s all part of the fun and excitement.
 Click here to explore all the programs you could potentially volunteer for.

 The end of the season is an exciting time.
-It’s a time for more training to further your certification and explore disciplines in sit skiing, using outriggers, and learning about working with visually impaired students.
+You can use this time to further your certification and explore disciplines in sit skiing, using outriggers, and learning about working with visually impaired students.
 To finish off the season in style, we throw an Appreciation Party in your honour… Okay, maybe not just for you, but certainly for all our volunteers!

-PS: If you have more questions, please check out our FAQs or drop us a line at info@vass.ca.
-There’s also a video at the bottom of this page with directions on how to register.
+If you have more questions, please check out our FAQs or drop us a line at info@vass.ca

 VOLUNTEERING (but not Instructing a student):